 Advocacy can seem intimidating.
 What does it mean to advocate for an organization or a cause that you care about?
 We can help make it simple so that together, we can make positive changes in the lives of our neighbors.
 Whether it is writing a letter, sending an email, making a phone call, or sharing something on social media, each action will help us meet our goal of alleviating hunger in our region.

+One voice creates a ripple of change – use yours to rally your friends and family around the movement to end hunger.
+Join our Advocacy Group to fight hunger alongside your peers or lead the charge on your own and inspire others to take action.
 We know you care deeply about our community and have supported Second Harvest as we’ve worked to provide food to families across our region.
-We need your help!
+We continue to need your help!

-As we inch closer to the end of the Public Health Emergency and the end of additional SNAP benefits to families with children and seniors, we fear we will not be able to respond to the increased need.
+As the end of the Public Health Emergency and additional SNAP benefits to families with children and seniors draw near, Second Harvest fears we will not be able to respond to the increased need.

 Help grow hope.
 Receive our email updates.